MicrosoftDocs/sql-docs/docs/relational-databases/resource-governor/create-and-test-a-classifier-user-defined-function.md

 3. Prevent blocking on the lookup table.

-    1. Use the `NOLOCK` hint to prevent blocking or use `SET LOCK_TIMEOUT` in the function with a maximum value of 1000 milliseconds.
+    1. Use the `NOLOCK` hint to prevent blocking or use `SET LOCK_TIMEOUT` in the function with a maximum value of 1,000 milliseconds.

     2. Table(s) must exist in the master database.
 (The master database is the only database that is guaranteed to be recovered when the client computers attempt to connect).

-    3. Always fully-qualify the table name with the schema.
+    3. Always fully qualify the table name with the schema.
 The database name is not necessary since it has to be the master database.

     4. No triggers on the table.